Posted by Michael Skoupý, Last modified by Jiří Hošek on 19 June 2019 10:52 AM

 Please refer to the Safetica documentation in order to set up DLP policies, restrict inappropriate channels, or create alerts.

-Lack of restrictions for high-risk applications or sites
+Lack of restrictions for high-risk applications or websites

-Understanding which applications or sites employees visit, helps companies to discover security risks and where to improve user productivity.
+Understanding which applications or websites employees visit, helps companies to discover security risks and where to improve user productivity.

 To reduce high-risk employee activities, we recommend the following: